 Alonetude represents a positive, integrated relationship with being alone, where one feels at home with oneself, regardless of physical company.

-The concept of being alone typically occupies two opposing shores in our cultural imagination: the painful isolation of loneliness or the romanticized retreat of the solitary genius.
+The concept of being alone typically occupies two opposing shores in our cultural imagination: the painful isolation of loneliness or the romanticised retreat of the solitary genius.
 During my thirty days by the Sea of Cortez, I sought a different territory, which I term alonetude.
 Alonetude represents a positive, integrated relationship with being alone, where one feels at home with oneself, regardless of physical company.
-This blog post explores the methodology of alonetude through the lens of Nash’s Scholarly Personal Narrative (SPN), a framework that bridges personal experience with scholarly rigour.
+This blog post explores alonetude’s methodology through the lens of Nash’s Scholarly Personal Narrative, a framework that bridges personal experience with scholarly rigour.

 The SPN Framework: Bridging Self and Scholarship